 Applicants must have some awareness of the intricacies of health care delivery and demonstrate their commitment to the PA profession.
-While experience is not required, any hands-on health care experience does make an applicant more competitive and will reconfirm the applicant's commitment to the field.
+The Yale PA Online Program requires 500+ patient-care experience hours (paid).
+Additional hands-on health care experience does make an applicant more competitive and will reconfirm the applicant's commitment to the field.
 Some examples of experience include working as an emergency medical technician, nurses' aide, or medical scribe.
 Experience can be in a variety of health care settings.